HE-BatCAT/batcat-dataspace-testbed/README.md

 > You can call `deploy_testbed.sh` instead.

+> You need to have the alias for kubectl available (see above), otherwise terraform will not be able to
+> connect to you minikube cluster.

 Once Terraform has completed the deployment, type `kubectl get pods` and verify the output: